-Flex follows all applicable laws, including trade regulations and those relating to the use of forced labor and the content of products imported into the United States or any country with similar laws.
-We hold our business partners to these same standards.
+Flex follows all applicable laws and regulations related to the use of forced labor and we hold our business partners to these same standards.
 This is accomplished through our standard supplier contract language, which commits our suppliers to provide products and services free from forced labor.
 We require our suppliers to confirm this as part of our supplier qualification process, and we survey our critical suppliers periodically for forced labor issues.
 If we identify risk of forced labor in one of our supply chains, we can and do audit the supplier to mitigate that risk.
-In addition, Flex conducts quarterly supplier trainings to communicate key requirements our suppliers must follow, such as the RBA Code of Conduct which prohibits the use of forced labor and the avoidance of inputs that may trigger import restrictions in the United States.
-We regularly communicate that Flex expects its suppliers to cascade such requirements with their own supply chain as well.
+In addition, Flex conducts quarterly supplier trainings to communicate key requirements that our suppliers must follow, such as the RBA Code of Conduct which prohibits the use of forced labor and the avoidance of inputs that may trigger import restrictions in the United States.
+We regularly communicate that Flex expects its suppliers to cascade such requirements with their own supply chains as well.